Islam in Italy: Present day

 While in medieval times, the Muslim population was almost totally concentrated in Insular Sicily and in the city of Lucera, in Apulia, it is today more evenly distributed, with almost 60% of Muslims living in the North of Italy, 25% in the centre, and only 15% in the South.
 Muslims form a lower proportion of immigrants than in previous years, as the latest statistical reports by the Italian Ministry of Interior and Caritas indicate that the share of Muslims among new immigrants has declined from over 50% at the beginning of the 1990s (mainly Albanians and Moroccans) to less than 25% in the following decade, due to the massive arrivals from eastern Europe.

 Recent points of contention between ethnic Italians and the Muslim immigrant population include the strong presence of crucifixes in public buildings, including school classrooms, government offices, and hospital wards.
 Adel Smith has attracted considerable media attention by demanding that crucifixes in public facilities be removed.
 The Italian Council of State, in the Sentence No. 556, 13 February 2006, confirmed the display of the crucifix in government sponsored spaces.
 Smith was subsequently charged with defaming the Catholic religion in 2006.

 In November 2016, Minister of the Interior Angelino Alfano reported that Italy had deported nine imams for inciting racial violence.

 In January 2017, community groups representing around 70% of the Muslim community in Italy signed a pact with the government to "reject all forms of violence and terrorism" and to hold prayers in mosques in the Italian language or at least to have them translated.

+Conversion to Islam

+The conversion of Italians to Islam has been rising since the year 2000.
+According to the Union of Islamic Communities in Italy (Ucoi), approximately 70,000 Italians have embraced Islam during this period.

+By ethnicities and nationalities

+Currently, Moroccans form the largest Muslim population, while Albanians form the second largest Muslim community in Italy.
+The Albanians are also the oldest living Muslim community in Italy as well, and have an official representative, the Union of Albanian Muslims in Italy (Unione degli Albanesi Musulmani in Italia).

 Muslim prison population in Italy

-As of 2013, of the total 64,760 detainees in Italy, approximately 13,500 (20.8%) came from countries with Islamic majorities, mostly Morocco and Tunisia.
+As of 2013, of the total 64,760 detainees in Italy, approximately 13,500 (20.8%) came from countries with muslim majorities, mostly Morocco and Tunisia.